Earn a Bachelor’s Degree in Global Studies

-Graduates of the Global Studies program gain an understanding and appreciation of the historical, political, economic, cultural, and technological forces that contribute to globalization.
+Students who pursue a Global Studies minor will understand and appreciate the historical, political, economic, cultural, and technological forces that contribute to globalization.
 This global perspective is valuable to business, governmental, educational, and non-profit sectors across various industries.

-The global studies program at Albertus prepares students to think both globally and address the challenges facing the world in the 21st century.
+The Global Studies minor at Albertus prepares students to think both globally and address the challenges facing the world in the 21st century.

 Professors and advisors keep students on a pathway to success through supervision and professional guidance.
 A successful completion of the Global Studies program means students will: